Can You Buy Property in New York With Good Credit and No Money Down?

 They also allow you to use gift money to pay off everything for that down payment.

-Getting accepted for an FHA loan is also far easier than with other options.
-So, it’s absolutely worth a try.
+Accepting an FHA loan is also far more accessible than other options.
+So, it's worth a try.

 There is a caveat, however.
 An FHA loan may not be a good option for someone buying in New York City who's looking to purchase in a co-op or a condo.

-Properties need to go through a vetting process yearly to be approved for an FHA loan.
-Cooperatives and most condo buildings are not willing to subject themselves to this process.
+Properties must go through a yearly vetting process to be approved for an FHA loan.
+Cooperatives and most condo buildings are unwilling to subject themselves to this process.

 HUD puts out a FHA-approved condominium list by county and city.
-The number of buildings are limited but may be worth it to you to check out.
+The number of buildings is limited, but it may be worth it for you to check out.

 Conventional 97 Loans